davidrubioth/dbt-test-coverage-example/README.md

 I have used the models implemented in this repo https://github.com/portovep/dbt-testing-examples.
 For making the example more interesting, I have added some aggregations and operations to the models.
 Also I removed the dependency with dbt-unit-testing package and translated the tests to native dbt unit tests.

+The solution is based in a python script that parses the dbt project and generates a report with the coverage for each model.
+The script has been implemented by some iterations using AugmentCode (https://www.augmentcode.com/).
+The prompt used can be found in the prompts folder.

+The report covers 4 categories:
+1. Columns (model columns tested in unit test expectations)
+2. Aggregations (SUM, COUNT, AVG, etc.)
+3. Operations (math, string, date functions, etc.)
+4. Joins (INNER, LEFT, RIGHT, FULL)

 ## Features

 - Dbt unit tests examples